 Have little cooks?

 Make a fun New Orleans or Mardi Gras inspired dish (or even an entire meal).
+These New Orleans recipes would also be fun to have a Mardi Gras cooking class as part of your holiday activities!

-Here are some yummy recipes for inspiration:
+Here are some yummy Mardi Gras recipes for inspiration:

 What is the story of Mardi Gras?
 Read Books About Mardi Gras